-If you have the productivity pack Add-on or are on Enterprise, consider setting up different ticket forms for different games or for specific issues, such as an online store issue.
+Consider setting up different ticket forms for different games or for specific issues, such as an online store issue, (this feature requires the productivity pack Add-on or Enterprise).
 For information, see Creating ticket forms to support multiple request types.

 If you want to monitor Twitter and create tickets from tweets, you can add Twitter as a channel in Zendesk Support.
 Then, set up a saved Twitter search for each of your games.
 For information, see Setting up your Twitter channel.

 - Community is huge for gamers.
-Zendesk gaming companies put a lot of effort into supporting strong communities in Help Center.
+Zendesk gaming companies put a lot of effort into supporting strong communities in their help center.
 A vibrant, self-serving community is important for creating a player-centric culture and for deflecting tickets.
-For information, see Building community in your Help Center.
+For information, see Building community in your help center.